Kodai64/TextPad/README.md

 # TextPad
-A simple text editor (Python 3.7/Tkinter)
+TextPad is a simple text editor, programmed using Python 3.7 and Tkinter library.